 Monitor & Repair Leaks

 A typical supermarket consumes 4,000 pounds of refrigerants each year.
 A quarter of those refrigerants leak out due to faulty systems and contribute to warming our atmosphere.
-And that really adds up–the EIA reports that refrigerant leaks from US supermarkets emit 45 million metric tons of CO2 equivalent every year.
+And that really adds up–the Environmental Investigation Agency reports that refrigerant leaks from US supermarkets emit 45 million metric tons of CO2e every year.

 A clear solution is to monitor these leaks and, when detected, repair them.
 But not all supermarkets have the incentive to do this basic act to reduce HFC emissions.

 In 2007, the Environmental Protection Agency (EPA) launched the “GreenChill Partnership” to improve commercial refrigerant management.
-As of 2018, roughly 28 percent of US stores were participants (Walmart is not one of them).
+As of 2018, roughly 28 percent of US stores were participants.

 All participants are required to test for leaks and must achieve less than a 15 percent refrigerant emissions rate to remain a part of the program.
 The EPA provides resources on best practices, calculators for climate impact, technology assistance, and collects annual refrigerant data from all partners.